haskell-works/blog/drafts/2018-09-19-rechunking-lazy-bytestrings.md

 chunkOverhead = 2 * sizeOf (undefined :: Int)
 ```

-Evidence of this behaviour is observable by using the [`toChunks`][2]
+Evideence of this behaviour is observable by using the [`toChunks`][4]
-function to convert the lazy bytestring and inspecting their sizes.
+function to convert the lazy bytestring and inspecting their size5.

 The following command reads a file with lazy IO and counts the frequency of each
 chunk size: